eduardo-borges-goncalves/sistema-para-o-sus/README.md

 # Next

 Next tasks:
-- integrated this with the backend in node js / Express
-- connect with the database;
-- save the requests;
 - consum the request in the authorize page;
 - build the authorize page properly;
 - build the schedule page;